How to open a bank account as a minor

 Apply for limited legal capacity

 Are you 16 or 17?
-Then you can apply for limited legal capacity.
+Then you can apply for limited legal capacity from the court.
 This allows you to do the same business things as an adult.
 Legal capacity only applies to decisions you make for your business.
 For private matters, you still need permission from your parents.

 Where can you go?